tverbeiren/tetraitesapi/README.md

 # Use

-The easist approach is to spin up a [Docker](https://www.docker.com/) container containing a full Spark Jobserver stack.
+The fastest approach is to spin up a [Docker](https://www.docker.com/) container containing a full Spark Jobserver stack.
 We have done some preparations, so that should be easy...

 ## Setup: Word count